ml5js/ml5-library/docs/styleguide/reference-guidelines.md

 #### ____MODELNAME____ - Model Biography

 - **Description**
-  - TBD
+  - What does this model do?
+If unknown, then write TBD
 - **Developer and Year**
-  - TBD
+  - Who developed it and when?
+If unknown, then write TBD
 - **Purpose and Intended Users**
-  - TBD
+  - Why was it developed and for whom?
+If unknown, then write TBD
 - **Hosted Location**
-  - TBD
+  - Where does ml5.js retrieve the model files from?
+If unknown, then write TBD
 - **ml5 Contributor and Year**
-  - TBD
+  - Who ported it to ml5 and when?
+If unknown, then write TBD
 - **References**
-  - TBD
+  - What sources did I consult for this information?
+If unknown, then write TBD

 #### ____MODELNAME____ - Data Biography